-You must renew your dietitian license in Oregon every year and pay the renewal fee of $75.
+Congratulations – you did it!
+You are now a registered, licensed dietitian authorized to practice within the state of Oregon!
+Going forward, remember to renew your dietitian license in Oregon every year and pay the renewal fee of $75.
 You can complete your online renewal here.

-You must complete, at a minimum, 15 continuing education credits each year to maintain your dietitian license.
+You must complete, at a minimum, 15 continuing education credits each year to maintain your dietitian license in Oregon.
 If you attain more than 15 continuing education credits during one renewal period, you may carry them forward for up to 4 years, with no more than 60 annual credits allowed to be carried forward each year.

-To maintain your CDR registration, you must complete at least 75 continuing education credits and renew your RD designation every 5 years.
+To maintain your CDR registration, you must complete at least 75 continuing education credits and renew your RD designation every five years.